 Please watch our video on what to expect.

-To begin with, the service offered will be limited, but you will be able to return and borrow items, as well as have some limited time to browse the shelves.
-You may stay for up to 15 minutes.
-Other services are temporarily suspended and will be reviewed frequently so that they can be offered again as soon as it is safe to do so.
+To begin with, the service offered will be limited, but you will be able to return and borrow items, as well as have time to browse the shelves.
+At times when the library is busy, or we can only allow one customer into the library at a time, we may have to limit browsing time to 15 minutes.
+Other services are temporarily suspended and will be reviewed frequently so that they can be offered again as soon as it is safe to do so

 From 1 August there will also be a limited number of public computers available (see Will the public computers be available? below).